Back to Blog

 The oldest complaint about SR&ED is uncertainty.
 You do the work, spend the money, file the claim, and only then learn whether the CRA thinks your project qualifies.
 For a first-time claimant, that sequence feels like betting six figures on someone else's judgment call.

 The SR&ED pre-claim approval process flips the sequence.
 As of April 1, 2026, the CRA offers an optional pre-claim approval that, in the agency's own words, "allows businesses to have their planned work evaluated to ensure it meets SR&ED requirements before incurring significant costs."
-Here's who can use it, how it works, how it compares to the CRA's other certainty tools, and when it's honestly not worth your time.
+This post covers who can use it, how it works, how it compares to the CRA's other certainty tools, and when it's honestly not worth your time.

 What the SR&ED pre-claim approval process is